mahjadan/devtoolscenter/src/blog/decode-jwt-postman-curl-node.md

 ---
 layout: layouts/blog.njk
-title: Decode JWT in Postman, curl, and Node.js
+title: "Decode JWT in Postman, curl & Node.js: Step-by-Step Guide + Free Tool"
-description: Practical ways to decode JWTs using Postman, curl, and Node.js with caveats on verification.
+description: Learn how to decode JWTs in Postman, curl, and Node.js with practical examples.
+Use our free online JWT decoder for instant verification and troubleshooting.
 category: JWT
 date: 2025-11-12
 readTime: 8